redux-utilities/redux-actions/README.md

 createAction('ADD_TODO')('Use Redux');
 ```

-`metaCreator` is an optional function that creates metadata for the payload.
-It receives the same arguments as the payload creator, but its result becomes the meta field of the resulting action.
-If `metaCreator` is undefined or not a function, the meta field is omitted.
+`metaCreator` is an optional argument that can either be an object or a function.
+An object will be directly used as meta value in the payload, whereas a function receives the same arguments as the payload creator and its return value will be used as meta value.
+If `metaCreator` is not defined, the meta property will be omitted.

 ### `createActions(?actionsMap, ?...identityActions)`